Ladies and Gentlemen,

 But who can avoid stress?

-Here is the stress of not looking at somebody’s wife’s legs.
+Here is the stress of not

-Here’s Boccaccio’s Lady Isabella handling life-and-death stress.
+Isabella handling life-and-death stress.

-Here’s Bo Derek with a younger man who has no stress—until she throws him out.
+Derek with a younger man who has no stress—until she throws him out.

-Like me Toby is evading Big Brother in Greece, and here he is showing some tourists his stress-avoidance program.
+Like me, Toby is evading Big Brother in Greece, and here he is showing some tourists his stress-avoidance program.

-When I feel stressed I write a limerick.
+When I feel stressed I write

-If that doesn’t work I write an idle verse.
+If that doesn’t work I write an

-And if that doesn’t work I give up.
+give up.
 There’s no use getting all stressed!

-Underwroght and nervous about it,
+Underwroght and nervous about

 R.

-Robert MacLean dropped his phone in the toilet.
-(Watch out for that!)
-His new number is +30 6982 805 144, his The Light Touch is on Amazon PrimeTubi and Scanbox, and his 7-minute comedy is an out-loud laugh.
+Robert MacLean is an independent filmmaker.
+His The Light Touch is on Amazon Prime, Tubi and Scanbox, and his 7-minute comedy is an out-loud laugh.
 He is also a novelist, a playwright, a blogger, a YouTuber, a film reviewer, a literary critic, and a stand-up comic poet.
 Born Toronto, PhD McGill, taught at Canadian universities, too cold, live Greece, Irish citizen.
-No brains but an intellectual snob.
+Committed to making movies that don't matter.
+No brains, but an intellectual snob.

 No comments: